 Understanding repayment options after school is crucial to help students manage their student loan debt.
 Loan repayment is handled by loan servicers who work with Direct Loans to manage your loan repayment.
-You can determine who your servicer is and see a comprehensive view of all your federal student loans by visiting the National Student Loan Data System.
+You can determine who your servicer is and see a comprehensive view of all your federal student loans by visiting your Student Aid account.
 Once you determine who your loan servicer(s) is, we highly recommend that you visit their website and setup an account.
 This will help you to better understand when your loans go into repayment and stay on-top payments.

 Typically, all of your Federal Direct Loans will have the same servicer.
 However, if you received a Federal Perkins Loan or Federal Nursing Student Loan, these loans are typically serviced by third-party servicers.
 Both the Perkins and Nursing loans are managed by the University of San Francisco who partners with a third-party servicer to service these loans.